pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Prometheus - EKS - Operator - Prometheus Stack Deploy on EKS.md

 ```
 #### Grafana

+Expose your grafana service
 ```
 kubectl port-forward -n svc/kube-prometheus-stack-grafana 8080:80
 ```

-Next visit `http://public-ip:8080` in your browser.
+Visiting `http://public-ip:8080` in your browser.
 You’ll see the Grafana login page.
 The default user account is admin with a password of `prom-operator`.

-#### Explore the Grafana pre-built dashboards
+Explore the Grafana pre-built dashboards

 #### Configure alerts with Alertmanager (pending)

+expose your alertmanager service
+默认是9093端口